theccalderon/separate-stems/README.md

 This repo follows [fast.ai](https://github.com/fastai/fastai) to deploy apps on Render.
 It's been modified accordingly for this application.

+You can select an audio file and separate the vocals and accompaniment.
+The vocals/accompaniment will be downloaded by your web browser and the original file not being saved anywhere.

 You can test your changes locally by installing Docker and using the following command:

 ```